 - What happens if you overfill it?

 - Are there limits on the types or weights of rubbish that can be put in the skip?

 - Is a skip permit required for where you want it dropped?

 A skip permit is mandatory when you want to place a skip on a public road or highway.
 They cost £64 for 28 days – another application can be made if the skip is needed for longer.
 In Bristol, your skip company will apply for this for you.

 You don’t want to get billed with additional charges or experience a delay, so make sure to do some research and ask the right questions – this will help your house clearance go smoothly and quickly.

 While hiring a skip can be convenient, it still requires you to move everything outside, load the skip and tidy up afterwards.
 If this doesn’t sound right for you, another bulk waste removal option to consider is hiring a professional man with van rubbish removal company.

 These services don’t require permits so they can respond quickly, subject to availability.
 They do all the carrying, loading and tidying up afterwards, saving you time and effort.
 Show them what needs to go, and they will make sure it gets to the van and is disposed of at an appropriate site.
-We charge £30 per cubic metre for mixed waste plus a £39.99 call out fee.
+We charge a £49.99 call out fee and £25 per cubic yard of mixed waste.
 You can view our full pricing guide here to get an idea of how much your house clearance will cost.